thegworld/gtx-browser/docs/vscode.md

 ```

 *   **chromium-codesearch** -
-    macOS and Linux only: adds ability to open the current line in [Chromium Code
+    macOS and Linux only: adds ability to open the current line in [GTx Browser Code
     Search](https://cs.chromium.org/).
 All other functionality is deprecated, so
     currently only of limited usefulness.
 *   [**change-case**](https://marketplace.visualstudio.com/items?itemName=wmaurer.change-case) -